MooersLab/jupyterlabcctbxsnips/README.md

 **Node.js** can be downloaded from the developer's site, or it can be installed with a package manager.
 It needs to be more recent than version 10.0.0.
-On some operating systems, **npm** is not installed automatically with **Node.js** and has to be installed too.
+On some operating systems, **npm** is not installed automatically with **Node.js** and must be installed separately.

 Some of the snippets are limited to Python3 code.
-If you are using a version of **cctbx** that relies on Python2, you can rewrite the snippet's code to be Python2 compliant.
+If you use a version of **cctbx** that relies on Python2, you can rewrite the snippet's code to be Python2 compliant.
 This often merely involves replacing  the print() functions in Python3 with print statements in Python2.
 The python script [**3to2**](https://pypi.org/project/3to2/) automates this process.
 Multiple versions of **cctbx** can operate on a computer if they are in separate environments, so you do not have to delete the Python2 version of **cctbx**.